Suchy702/pond-evolution/README.md

     Intelligent species that evolves with each new generation.
     Fish have traits defining their size, speed and eyesight.
-    One fish can eat another if it is bigger than it.
+    Predator fish can eat another if it is bigger than the other one.
     Each fish has limited eyesight.
 It sees only things inside circle of given radius (manhattan metric circle).
     Fish will try to move to the location of nearest food, but only if